borislisandro/AstroRun/README.md

 ### How to use

-Since this is just a project we didn´t release a full executable file, so in order to play the game you need to download Processing [here](https://processing.org/download) and a certain sound library.
+Since this is just a project, we didn´t release a full executable file, so in order to play the game you need to download Processing [here](https://processing.org/download) and a certain sound library.

 Install sound processing library guide:
 ![1](https://user-images.githubusercontent.com/92954277/138365643-f804c2a5-60bf-4bba-a25c-1a7155832b35.png)